survanetwork/BadWordBlocker/README.md

 [• License](#%EF%B8%8F-license)

 ## 📙 Description
-BadWorkBlocker is a feature rich chat filter suitable for huge servers to keep the chat clean from swear words and spam.
+BadWorkBlocker is a chat filter suitable for every server to keep the chat clean from swear words and spam.
+It can prevent swear words, sending the same message twice, sending too many messages and using caps lock.
 It's highly configurable for nearly every needs.

 ## 🎁 Features
 The main features of this plugin are: